Jessica Goldberg: Career

 She was a Tennessee Williams Fellow at the University of the South and a recipient of the Le Compte de Nouy stipend, the first annual Helen Merrill Award, and a 2000 Berrilla Kerr Foundation Award.
 She was also a resident at New River Dramatists, a member of the PEN American Center.

 Her play What You Need was commissioned by the Atlantic Theater Company.
 Refuge premiered at Playwrights' Horizons and won the 1999 Susan Smith Blackburn Prize.

 Goldberg's television and screen work includes "The Prince of Motor City" (2008) for ABC, starring Piper Perabo, Aidan Quinn, Andie MacDowell, Rutger Hauer, and Morris Chestnut.
 Goldberg created the television series The Path, which aired three seasons on Hulu before being cancelled in 2022.
 Goldberg served as the showrunner for the 2020 Netflix series Away.
 She received a Gracie Award in 2021 in the category, "Showrunner Fiction – Drama," for her work on Away.

 Personal life

-Goldberg married actor and playwright Hamish Linklater in 2002.
-They have one child, Lucinda Rose, but later divorced.
+Goldberg married actor and playwright Hamish Linklater in 2002, but later divorced.
+They have one child, Lucinda Rose.